 How do I make my speakers louder?
 Speakers are generally designed at specific sensitivity (sound pressure level output per power input), so “making a speaker louder” means increasing (amplifying) the strength of the input signal via an amplifier.
 Otherwise, passive amplification such as a horn can be used to increase the directivity and perceived loudness of a speaker (in certain directions).

 How fast does a speaker vibrate?
-The speed or frequency at which a speaker vibrates is limited by it design and based on the frequencies of the audio signal that is applied to the speaker’s driver(s).
+The speed or frequency at which a speaker vibrates is limited by its design and based on the audio signal frequencies that are applied to the speaker's driver(s).
 Audible sound ranges from 20 Hz – 20 kHz.
 Many speakers will vibrate across a smaller bandwidth within the audible range.
 Others can vibrate to produce infrasound (<20 Hz) and/or ultrasound (>20 kHz).

 Related article: How Fast Do Loudspeakers & Headphones Vibrate?